Hidden Causes Of Dandruff: Tanning

 The first issue is humidity.
 Malassezia thrive best in a warm, moist environment.
 Tanning – whether in a tanning bed or in the sun - is a sweaty business.
 Sweating on the scalp can cause an increase in malassezia, which could contribute to a flare up of dandruff symptoms.

 The second issue is with sunburn.
 Overdoing the sun can cause acute skin damage, kicking its defences into high gear.
-The skin becomes red as it is flooded with blood to help with healing, accompanied by inflammation and tenderness.
+The skin becomes red as it is flooded with blood to help with healing, accompanied by tenderness.
 A few days later, the burnt skin begins to peel, as the body gets rid of the damaged skin.

 The other issue, of course, is long-term consequences to UV light exposure, which include dryness, premature ageing and wrinkling, brown spots, and even skin cancer.